Our project: an “artificial pancreas” to fight type 1 diabetes

 Currently in France, 200’000 people have Type 1 diabetes, a disease which burden is very heavy.
 In 2011, some diabetologists launched an artificial pancreas project in order to improve patients quality of life and their regulation of glycemia.
 Diabeloop SAS was created in 2015 in order to commercialize the final device.The artificial pancreas is composed of three different components to mimic as much as possible pancreas functions.
 A continuous glucose sensor monitors the patient glycemia and sends data to a smartphone-like terminal, integrating a complex algorithm.
 This terminal controls a connected insulin pump by ordering the optimal amount of insulin to deliver.

-Diabeloop artificial pancreas integrates a telemedicine program, where patient glycemic data is sent.
+Diabeloop system integrates a telemedicine program, where patient glycemic data is sent.
 Thus, clinicians have access to patients data to modify treatment as necessary, for an improved long-term regulation.

 In 2014, first clinical trials on 35 patients have shown a great success.
-Diabeloop artificial pancreas is still in development and should be on market before the end of 2017.
+Diabeloop system is still in development and should hit the market in 2018.

 Type 1 diabetes

 Type 1 diabetes is an autoimmune disease that affects 200,000 people in France, 30 million worldwide, and can strike anyone.
 It destroys the specific Pancreas cells that produce insulin, which regulates blood glucose levels.
 Half of the cases begin before age 20, as young as 1 year old.
 As a result patients have to manage diabetes their entire life.